-Primary onsite environmental noise sources will be in the form of patrons conversing and background music which could be in the form of a stereo speaker.
+Primary onsite environmental noise sources will be in the form of patrons conversing and background music which could be in the form of a singer and self-powered speaker.
 It is understood live amplified music at the premises such as band performances will not be taking place.